 B.A., Lycoming College

-Professor Wolfe has had a distinguished career in government and currently serves as director and acting chief of staff of the Office of the Chief Medical Officer at the U.S. Department of Homeland Security.
+Professor Wolfe has had a distinguished career in government and currently serves as executive director of the Office of the Chief Medical Officer at the U.S. Department of Homeland Security.
 He previously served as the director for medical preparedness policy at the White House National Security Council and as a scientist at the Central Intelligence Agency.
 Dr. Wolfe is an expert on national security, global health, and biodefense.

 Prior to his move to the White House, Wolfe served as the U.S. Department of Veterans Affairs, Veterans Health Administration’s chief audit executive, providing independent and objective oversight for the organization’s $66 billion annual budget and 300,000-plus employees through proactively identifying system vulnerabilities, overseeing and implementing enterprise risk management assurance activities, and leading all internal audit functions across the clinical, business, and financial domains of the global VA health care system.